 The fundamental problem with insiders is that their malicious activity is tough to distinguish from basic daily activity, making it difficult to predict and detect an insider-related incident.
 Plus, malicious insiders usually have access to critical systems and data.

 Consider addressing all of the aforementioned cloud security concerns if you want to protect your organization’s systems and data.
-To achieve this, read our best practices for cloud computing security in the next section.
+To achieve this, read our best practices for cloud computing infrastructure security in the next section.

 1. Secure access to the cloud